EdwinVW/pitstop/README.md

 Now you've used the basic functionality of the application.
 We'll test the functionality of the *Notification service* next.

 ### Testing notifications
 To test the *Notification Service*, make sure you have scheduled a Maintenance Job for today.
 The *Notification service* reacts to the *DayHasPassed* event that is normally published by the *Time service*.
-But in order to speed this up, we'll publish such an event using the RabbitMQ Management Dashboard.
+But in stead of waiting until midnight, we'll publish such an event using the RabbitMQ Management Dashboard.
 Open the browser window (or tab) that shows the RabbitMQ Management Dashboard.
 Go to the *Exchanges* tab and click the *PitStop* exchange.
 Now expand the *Publish message* part of the screen.
 To send the correct event, we need to add a header to the message.
 You do this by adding a header named *MessageType* and value *DayHasPassed*.
 The body (payload) of the message should contain an empty object (defined in JSON):

 ![](img/day-has-passed-event.png)